-Unless you’ve been living under Navajo Sandstone, you’ve probably seen images of the exceptionally beautiful slot canyons of Arizona, the most famous of which is Antelope Canyon.
-Antelope, which can be experienced in two parts – Upper and Lower Canyon – has been beguiling tourists, photographers and nature lovers since it was opened to the public in 1997.
-Some would complain about their popularity with the masses, however, I would argue there are good reasons for that: The warm hues and undulating curves of flood sculpted stone, ethereal hourglass sand-falls and legendary light beams make these other-worldly landscapes extremely attractive.
-Here is what you need to know before visiting Antelope Canyon, Arizona.
+Unless you’ve been living under a Navajo Sandstone (excuse the corny geological joke), you’ve probably seen images of the exceptionally beautiful slot canyons of America’s Southwest.
+Arguably, the most famous of these is Antelope Canyon in Arizona, which is experienced in two separate sections – Upper and Lower Antelope Canyon.
+This outstanding slot canyon has been beguiling tourists, photographers and nature lovers since it was opened to the public in 1997.

 The making of a slot canyon